Rush Limbaugh and another hour of broadcast excellence.

 He can't lose here.

-He's got the limbaugh theorem as an option, or Messiah.
+He's got the Limbaugh theorem as an option or Messiah.

-Great Unifier brings everybody together.
+Great unifier brings everybody together.

 The Republicans who won't agree with him on anything were made to understand by Obama that this human rights issue could not.

-So you can't lose here.
+So he can't lose here.

-Now, one quick thing, I gotta take a break, but Bdansky does not identify his sources in this story, and I want to be very clear about this.
+Now, one quick thing, I've got to take a break, but Bdansky does not identify his sources in this story.

 He does not identify them.